TrellixVulnTeam/swahilipython_SCMU/Doc/library/difflib.rst

 SequenceMatcher Objects
 -----------------------

-The :class:`SequenceMatcher` class has this constructor:
+The :class:`SequenceMatcher` kundi has this constructor:

 .. class:: SequenceMatcher(isjunk=None, a='', b='', autojunk=True)